There is always a reason for why you are chronically tired and have no energy -- sometimes it just takes some sleuthing!

 muscle fatigue or weakness

-And we all know that diet, exercise and sleep are very important, so it can be frustrating when it feels like you're doing everything right but still not making headway on boosting energy levels.
-You see the medical doctor and they run blood work and tell you everything is "normal" but you still feel like garbage.
+And we all know that diet, exercise and sleep are very important, so it can be frustrating when it feels like you're doing everything right but you're still not making headway on boosting energy levels.
+You see the medical doctor and they run blood work and tell you everything is "normal" but you still feel crummy.

-There's a reason for everything, so it's just a matter of knowing how to sleuth through your health profile and run the right lab tests to ultimately figure it out.
+There's a reason for everything, so it's just a matter of knowing how to sleuth through your health profile, ask the right questions and run the right lab tests to ultimately figure it out.

 Here are the top 5 (of about 13 or so) key underlying issues that cause persistent fatigue.
 Often it's a combination of more than one: